mlnnn/100-days-of-code/log.md

 ### Day 6: February 24, 2023

 **Today's Progress**: TADUDUM!
 5 HOURS DONE!
 I finihed Black Jack game project, where revisited array modifyers (push/pop, shift/unshift, splice/slice), loops, Math methods to generate pseudo random numbers, operators AND (&&) and OR (||) and objects.

 **Thoughts:** I didn't even get THAT tired.
 Immensly proud of myself.
 Of course, I don't expect to have the same level of performance even 3 times a week, it's gonna be a very spiky graph.
 But I'm clearly ONTO something.
-Satisfied!
+Satisfied! (also, got an idea how to fix my previous mini project)